KilledByAPixel/1Keys/README.md

 This three instrument 🎻🎷🎹 piano supports play with both keyboard and mouse!

-The keyboard setup mirrors the onscreen piano keyboard and allows playing simultaneous notes.
+The keyboard setup mirrors the onscreen piano keyboard and allows for simultaneous notes.

 Keys light up red when played and can be held for any length of time.